artefactual/archivematica-storage-service-docs/fixity.rst

 Users can access the API endpoint directly or by using the Fixity application developed by Artefactual.

+Archivematica AIPs are packaged according to the `BagIt File Packaging Format`_.
-The fixity API endpoint validates the contents of the AIP against the checksums and payload oxum listed in the AIP's `Bagit files`_.
+The fixity API endpoint verifies the bag by validating the contents of the bag against the checksums and payload oxum listed in the bag files.
 This can tell users if files have been modified, deleted, or added to the AIP.

 For more information about fixity and checksums, see the Digital Preservation Coalition's `Digital Preservation Handbook`_.